kredati/cin3008w19/covenant.md

 * Moderate our participation in the seminar, ensuring that a small cadre of students does not dominate discussion.
 We note that this responsibility cuts both ways.
 For those of us who are dilatory, we agree not to take up too much space in the seminar.
 For those of us who are laconic, we agree not to leave others to do the work of sustaining discussion.

 ### Responsible teaching
-The classroom is not a symmetrical instittion.
+The classroom is not a symmetrical institution.
 Scott agrees to embody authority in responsible and responsive ways.
 In particular, Scott agrees to:
 * Make seminar time regularly available to discussions of pedagogical practices.
-* Listen to concerns about, and difficulties with, pedagogical pratices from students openly, without judgment, and without consequences.
+* Listen to concerns about, and difficulties with, pedagogical practices from students openly, without judgment, and without consequences.
 * Make appropriate changes to pedagogical practices, including this covenant, in response to such concerns and tuned to the needs of students.
-* Make himselve available to meet with students to discuss course material and procedures outside of class.
+* Make himself available to meet with students to discuss course material and procedures outside of class.
 * Communicate course requirements plainly.
 * Offer reading priorities for weeks when readings are very heavy (this may be most weeks).